tusharkr18/PlanIt-Assessment-Maven/README.md

 - Once the Test is completed, please check the reports in target folder
 - If this test needs to be executed in Safari then please navigate to src/test/resources, edit - CommonVariable.robot, change the value for ${Browser} from Chrome to Safari( with tab space in between)
 - Navigate back to root folder and run the command- mvn robotframework:run
+- Robot Command file can be used if Robot is installed in Local Repo

 Happy Testing...!!!!